truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 * **Parameters:**
     * whatWblDefId (String) A Unique Webble id that will identify which Webble is requested
-	* whatCallbackMethod (Function) Callback function that will be called when the new Webble is finished loading, providing a webble metadata package as a parameter which contains a Webble Pointer to the morst recent Webble loaded (if a compound set was loaded), old instance id and the webble definition json.
+	* whatCallbackMethod (Function) Callback function that will be called when the new Webble is finished loading, providing a webble metadata package as a parameter which contains a Webble Pointer to the most recent Webble loaded (if a compound set was loaded), old instance id and the webble definition json.
 	    * OPTIONAL
 * **Returns:**
     * Nothing